-Event design has its own language, and event draping is no exception.
-Sometimes we throw around the terms and forget that not everyone knows what we are talking about!
-So, to clear things up, I thought it would be a good idea to provide you with a glossary of event draping terms we use ALL THE TIME.
-Then, the next time you hear us talking about event drapings, such as ceiling treatments, backdrops, or wall masking, you can join in the conversation!
+Event decorating, like everything else, has unique language and terminology, especially when it comes to draping.
+Sometimes we throw around the terms and forget that not everyone understands us!
+So, to clarify things, we thought it would be a good idea to provide you with a glossary of event draping terms that we most commonly use.
+Then, the next time you hear us talking about ceiling treatments, backdrops, or wall masking, you can join in on the conversation!

 General Draping Terms